gmmorris/meze-docs/componentization.md

 In fact, this quote has been repeated so many times by so many people, I've began to find it *eye-roll inducing*.

-The reason I found this quote so annoying was that the more I spoke about this topic with experienced developers whom I looked up to, the more I found this quote to a reminder of another quote.
+The reason I found this quote slightly annoying was that the more I discussed this topic with experienced developers, the more it would reminde me of another quote.

 ![](Screen Shot 2016-11-25 at 15.50.26.png)